Skip to main content

 Discover the ATRIUM Catalogue on SSH Open Marketplace

-Our list of tools and services is hosted on the SSH Open Marketplace, a comprehensive discovery portal that collects and contextualizes resources for Social Sciences, Arts and Humanities research communities.
+Our list of tools and services is hosted on the SSH Open Marketplace, a comprehensive discovery portal that collects and contextualizes resources for Arts and Humanities research communities.
 By clicking on the titles of the tools and services, you will be taken directly to their entries on the SSH Open Marketplace where you can further explore detailed information, training materials, datasets, publications, and workflows associated with each tool.
 The platform not only helps you find what you need but also connects you with related publications and case studies, providing valuable context and experimenting practical applications to improve your research.

 You can also explore the full list of tools and services of the ATRIUM catalogue on the SSH Open Marketplace, by simply entering the keyword “ATRIUM catalogue” into the search box on the homepage.
 This search will direct you to the complete list of tools and services, as well as workflows created using them.